Which Hubs & Spokes?: Our Guide

 Our Bitex Lite Disc brake hubs are both light and strong for multi-season usage.
 They use bigger bearings and axles but employ higher grade alloys to keep weight down and durability and strength up.
 This balance is needed for the rigours of disc braking - which is far more demanding of components than is rim braking.

-For heavy riders we employ the supertough BX103 bitex disc hubs rated to well over 150kg!
+For heavy riders/loads we employ the supertough BX103 bitex disc hubs rated to well over 150kg!

 DTSwiss Hubs (rim and disc)

 The pinnacle of hub choice options in our opinion.
 Swiss precision engineering at its finest and with a uniquely engineered approach.
 They are endlessly durable and reliable.